Google Analytics is the market-leading analytics platform and it meets the needs of most of our clients.

 Attribution is a huge topic and one key feature of Google Analytics 360 is its Data-Driven Attribution model.

 This attribution model takes all the channels you have into consideration, including impression data from DoubleClick Campaign Manager.
-The model then uses an algorithm to determine how much credit should be given to each channel for the each of the conversions and sales generated through your website.
+The model then uses an algorithm to determine how much credit should be given to each channel for each of the conversions and sales generated through your website.

 It creates a weighted model for each channel, depending on its position in the conversion funnel.